Sakelig/three-next-calender/README.md

 -[ ] Need timer to show when next box opens
--[ ] clicked boxes should update the main site and show number as open -[ ] IMPORTANT!
-Cut doors to match calender spot (after decided on image?)
+-[ ] clicked boxes should update the main site and show number as open for each user? save state locally?
+-[x] Each door can now have their own image
--[x] host on aws
+-[ ] IMPORTANT!
+Cut doors to match calender spot and add calender number -[x] host on aws
 -[x] should use my domain adventcalender.sakelig
 -[x] APIGATE way with simple go lambda